vkuznet/Skeletons/doc/sphinx/pkg.rst

     - create a new package in Skeletons/src/python/Skeletons/templates area, e.g. MyPackage
-    - place any type template inside your package, e.g.
+    - place any type of file (your template) inside your package, e.g.
       MyPackage/MyPackage.cc
-    - write your template according to Skeletons rules (see below)
+    - write your template according to Skeletons rules, see below
-    - optionally create a new python module in Skeletons/src/python/mypackage.py with class inherited from AbstractPkg with your implementation of rules, e.g. `class MyPackage(AbstractPkg)`, see below for comlpete examples
+    - optionally create Driver.dir file with layout of your new package directories, see below

 Skeletons rules
 ---------------